Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

    ![Offer bottom](../Assets/OfferNewBottom.png)

-6. When ready, click **Publish** on located on top of the page to finalize the offer.
-A published offer moves to the **Available** state and enables additional document actions.
+6. When ready, click **Publish** located at the top of the page to finalize the offer.
+This moves the document to the **Available** state and enables additional document actions.

     ![Offers available](../Assets/OfferListAvailable.png)

+> [!NOTE]
+> When you click **Publish**, the document is confirmed and moves from the **Draft** state into the **Commited** group of states.

 ### Editing an offer

 Click any offer in the list to open it.
 Draft offers can be edited freely.
-The Documents is divided into multiple expandable sections.
+The Document is divided into multiple expandable sections.

 Published offers allow limited modifications depending on system configuration.